 Mr. Richard Ross is a representative for Harper’s Magazine.
 He came to interview me.
 The reason I agreed to the interview was it dealt with preventive ways of stopping child incarceration.
 Afterall as a parent, my beloved daughter was sentenced to a juvenile facility.
 Mr. Ross armed me with a mic and a small recorder and questioned me for about one hour.
 I talked about my childhood, the physical and mental abuse I endured.
 I further mentioned poverty as another key element to why children commit crimes.
-You can read the text of the interview here:

 The interview is also available as an audio.